LG G5 vs G4: is LG's new flagship OLED worth the extra money?

 (Image credit: What Hi-Fi? / Netflix, Tour De France Unchained)

-The AI Sound Pro mode does add a bit of heft, and some much-needed directionality to dialogue.
-The G4's bass is also more controlled than the G3's, with more precision.
+As for the G4, it was a decent audio performer, if a little thin and flat.
+The AI Sound Pro mode did add a bit of heft and some much-needed directionality to dialogue.
+The G4's bass was also more controlled than the G3's, with more precision.

-LG G5 vs G4: early verdict
+LG G5 vs G4: verdict

 MORE: